Felicious/Taiwan-Numba-ONE/misc/help.md

 ```

 But Derrick told me that using e.parameter achieved the same result, and it was a cleaner way of processing the request without using hard-coded values stored in the `id` or `name` property of an HTML page.

+In addition, Google Apps Script **does not support** document methods, so I couldn't use the second method even if I wanted to!

+Therefore, the correct way to imple

 ### References + More Info